ExileofBrokenSky/My-Foundry-VTT-Macros/Force-Empowered Strikes/Readme.md

 /**
  * Use the controlled token to smite the targeted token.
  * @param {Actor5e} actor - the actor that is performing the action.
- * @param {integer} slotLevel - the amount of force points being spent.
+ * @param {integer} forcePoints - the amount of force points being spent.
  * @param {boolean} criticalHit - whether the hit is a critical hit.
  */
 function smite(actor, forcePoints, criticalHit) {